fermyon/spin/tests/runtime-tests/README.md

 * A list of arguments to be passed to `spin up`
 * A collection of a files needed for running `spin up` (e.g., a migration file for passing to the `--sqlite` argument)

+## How do I run the tests?

+The runtime tests can either be run as a library function (e.g., this is how they are run as part of Spin's test suite using `cargo test`) or they can be run stand alone using the `runtime-tests` crate's binary (i.e., running `cargo run` from this directory).

 ## How do I add a new test?

 To add a new test you must add a new folder to the `tests` directory with at least a `spin.toml` manifest.